UCLA settles gynecologist sex abuse suit for $243.6 million

 UCLA didn’t acknowledge wrongdoing in reaching that settlement but did agree to change its procedures for preventing, identifying, investigating and dealing with sexual misconduct.

-The latest lawsuit settlement follows similar massive payouts by universities over allegations that doctors abused thousands of patients.
+The latest lawsuit settlement follows similar massive payouts by universities over allegations that doctors abused thousands of patients, including prestigious schools such as Ohio State, Johns Hopkins and Columbia.

 Last month, the University of Michigan announced a $490 million settlement with more than 1,000 people who say they were sexually assaulted by a sports doctor, Dr. Robert Anderson, during his nearly four-decade career at the school.
 He died in 2008.